A workshop in Binghamton, New York provides a proof of concept

-For the last three years, PROSOCIAL’s development team has been holding workshops at the Association for Contextual Behavioral Science (ACBS) annual World Conference.
-The workshop held last June in Seattle was the best yet, which shouldn’t be surprising, given that PROSOCIAL is well and truly launched and we could share some of the success stories that are featured on PROSOCIAL Magazine.
+For the last three years, Prosocial’s development team has been holding workshops at the Association for Contextual Behavioral Science (ACBS) annual World Conference.
+The workshop held June 2016 in Seattle allowed us to share some of the success stories that are featured on the blog.

-That’s what I found myself thinking after returning from the ACBS conference in June.
-With the help of a talented group of colleagues, I got right to work and organized a PROSOCIAL workshop in my hometown of Binghamton, New York, which took place a week ago as of this writing (August 17, 2016).
+That’s what I found myself thinking after returning from that ACBS conference.
+With the help of a talented group of colleagues, I got right to work and organized a Prosocial workshop in my hometown of Binghamton, New York, which took place a week ago as of this writing (August 17, 2016).
 It was a great success and serves as a proof of concept for what can be done at other locations.
 Here is a description of what we did, followed by suggestions for readers who want to organize workshops in their hometowns.

 Laying the groundwork.
 As a professor at Binghamton University who is actively engaged in community affairs (go here for more), I was in a good position to organize a workshop at little expense.
 I could reserve a space at the University’s Downtown Center without charge and I had great staff support.
 If you aren’t starting out with these capacities, don’t lose heart!
 There are ways to acquire them, as I will describe in more detail below.